Q: Are there benefits in

-Piano -- Children can begin at age 5.
+Piano -- Children can begin at age 3 and up.
 They should recognize numbers one through five and understand the correlation between the numbers on the page and the finger numbers.
 If he or she knows the alphabet A through G, that is all that's needed.
 Your child should be able to sit still at the piano for about 10 to 15 minutes while

 Woodwinds -- Children as young as age 5 can begin learning the recorder, which is a great stepping stone to any instrument.
-Progression to flute, clarinet, and saxophone depends on the child's physical size.
-For example, fingers must be large enough to cover holes and reach keys.
-Also, a child must have the strength
+Progression to flute, clarinet, and saxophone depends on the child's fingers being large enough to cover holes and reach keys.
+Also, a child must have the strength to hold the

-Brass -- Brass instruments can be too heavy for a breath control, lung capacity, and special mouthing techniques, so most experts

-Violin -- It is possible to start at age 5.
-By
+Brass -- Brass instruments can be too heavy for a requires significant breath control, lung capacity, and special sizes, so it possible to start at age 4.